TomBebbington/tombebbington.github.io/_posts/2016-03-26-boolean-algebra.markdown

 summary: Boolean algebra lets us express operations on true / false numbers with a mathemetical syntax.
 ---

 Boolean algebra is a way of expressing operations on `true` / `false` numbers with a mathematical syntax.
-The following are the laws of Boolean algebra:

-Boolean algebra is simplified to simplify the underlying circuit, thus reducing how many components the circuit requires.
+It can be simplified just like any other kind of mathematics, and this simplifies the underlying circuit, thus reducing how many components the circuit requires.
 This causes the ciruit to be:

 + Cheaper
 + More efficient